 - 1/2 cup beef stock

-- Bread the steaks on each side with the salt and freshly ground black pepper, and generously with the cornmeal and flour.
+- Dredge the steaks on each side with flour mixture.
 Press this breading firmly into the steaks.
-Then dust with flour and shake off excess.

-- With a sharp knife, cut the steaks lengthwise into several pieces.
-Drape these on the polenta on an angle and drizzle with lemon glaze sauce.
+- With a sharp knife, cut the steaks lengthwise into several pieces and drizzle with lemon glaze sauce.
+Serve with rice, mashed potatoes or polenta.